-Impact Metric Baseline (1998) Benchmark 2017 Results Benchmark Achieved?
-HC1: Number of new units made available for households at or below 80% AMI 0 596 units 685 units (cumulative) Yes Housing choice HC2: Number of housing units preserved for households at or below 80% AMI that would otherwise not be available.
+Impact Metric Baseline (1998) Benchmark 2018 Results Benchmark Achieved?
+Housing choice HC1: Number of new units made available for households at or below 80% 0 596 units 685 units (cumulative) Yes HC2: Number of housing units preserved for households at or below 80% AMI that would otherwise not be available.
 0 90 units 393 units Yes

-Seattle Housing Authority routinely tracks information on all of its housing stock, including funding type.
+SHA routinely tracks information on all of its housing stock, including funding type.